 With all that in mind, let's have a look at what missions are scheduled to take place in the coming decade.
 Keep in mind that missions that have not yet been approved for funding or are in development limbo will not be included.
 Here we go!

-SpaceX has many exciting milestones planned for this decade, a lot of which have to do with their Starshiporbital vehicle and the Super-Heavyrocket booster.
+SpaceX has many exciting milestones planned for this decade, a lot of which have to do with their Starship orbital vehicle system and the Super-Heavy rocket booster.
 This entirely-reusable super-heavy launch system is the culmination of nearly 20 years of development.

 It is also central to Elon Musk's plan to reinvigorate space exploration and establish humanity as a "multiplanetary species."
 Last year, development progressed with the completion of untethered flight tests using the Starship Hopper and the unveiling of the full-scale prototype (Starship Mk.
 1).

-The 2020s will also be a busy time for NASA's Commercial Crew Development (CCDev) Program, a human spaceflight program administered by NASA.
+The 2020s will also be a busy time for NASA's Commercial Crew Program (CCP), a human spaceflight program administered by NASA.
 Through this program, NASA has contracted with SpaceX and Boeing to provide transportation services to LEO and the International Space Station (ISS).

-These two companies will rely on their Crew Dragon (Dragon 2) and CST-100 modules to help restore domestic launch capability to the US, which NASA has been unable to provide since 2011 with the retirement of the Space Shuttle.
+These two companies will rely on their Crew Dragon (Dragon 2) and CST-100 modules to help restore domestic launch capability to the US, which NASA has been unable to provide since 2011, since the retirement of the Space Shuttle.
 These companies are contracted to supply six flights to the ISS by 2024.

 By 2022, the Indian Space Research Organization (ISRO) plans to send its first astronauts into space.
 This mission is known as Gaganyaan (Sanskrit for "Sky Vehicle") and will involve a largely-autonomous space capsule orbiting the Earth at an altitude of 400 km (250 mi) for up to seven days.